Covicale/url-shortener-go/README.md

 After launching the PostgreSQL server, you need to create a database and a user for the project. \
 There is a `internal/db/schema/schema.sql` file.
 You can use this file to create the database.

-Once the database is created, you can simply run the project with `make build && make run` if you have `make` installed. \
+Once the database is created, you can simply run the project with:
-If you don't have `make` installed, you can run the project with the following commands:

 ```shell
 go build -o url-shortener-go cmd/main.go